MattAo123/oracle_sbc_config_parser/README.md

-# oracle SBC Config Parser
+# Oracle SBC Config Parser

 Python function to parse and transform Oracle SBCs configuration in a dictionary.